 An investment in your notes is subject to the risks described below, as well as the risks described under "Risk Factors" in the prospectus and the prospectus supplement.
 Your notes are not secured debt and are riskier than ordinary unsecured debt securities.
 Also, investing in your notes is not equivalent to investing directly in the applicable Reference Stock.
 You should carefully consider whether the notes are suited to your particular circumstances.
-This product prospectus supplement should be read together with the prospectus supplement is supplement and the relevant pricing supplement.
-The information in the prospectus and prospectus supplement is product prospectus supplement and the relevant pricing supplement.
+This product prospectus supplement should be read together with the prospectus, the prospectus supplement and the relevant pricing supplement.
+The information in the prospectus and prospectus supplement is supplemented by, and to the extent inconsistent therewith replaced and superseded by, the information in this product prospectus supplement and the relevant pricing supplement.
 This section describes the most significant risks relating to the terms of the notes.
-We urge you to read the following information about these risks, together with the other information in this product prospectus supplement and the prospectus supplement and the relevant pricing supplement and the relevant pricing supplement.
-This section describes the most significant risks relating to the terms of the notes.
-We urge you to read the following information about these risks, together with the other information in this product prospectus supplement and the prospectus supplement and the relevant pricing supplement and the relevant pricing supplement and the prospectus supplement and the relevant prospectus supplement and the prospectus supplement and the relevant pricing supplement and the prospectus supplement.
+We urge you to read the following information about these risks, together with the other information in this product prospectus supplement and the prospectus, the prospectus supplement and the relevant pricing supplement, before investing in the notes.